Monday, September 23, 2013

 34th America's Cup, San Francisco, California, USA - 21st and 23rd September 2013

-An America's Cup right here in the SF Bay Area - this was a once-in-a-lifetime opportunity that I could not miss!
-While I'm not a die-hard fan and must confess that I do not know much about the sport, I have, however, been taken by the sport's interplay of natural elements and physical demands, and the scientific approach to building the AC72 Catamarans.
+An America's Cup right here in the SF Bay Area - this was a once-in-a-lifetime opportunity I couldn't pass up!
+While I'm no expert and wouldn't call myself a die-hard fan, I found myself captivated by the sport's dynamic blend of natural forces, physical grit, and the scientific precision behind the engineering of the AC72 Catamarans.

-In any case, I found the upbeat and electric atmosphere at the America's Cup Park in Piers 27/29 to be contagiously uplifting.
-Perhaps it was the appreciation of life and of living that did it for me.
-I paused to ponder about the men who take up the sport -- their dedication to their passion was deeply inspiring.
-Despite the physical challenges and high risk demands of the sport, these men worked hard to put on a great show for their team, their sponsors, and the spectators around the world.
-All in, a class act.
+In any case, the upbeat, electric atmosphere at the America's Cup Park at Piers 27/29 was contagiously uplifting.
+I paused to reflect on the men who take up the sport - their dedication to their craft was nothing short of inspiring.
+Despite the physical demands and high-stakes pressure, they poured their effort into creating a spectacular showcase for their team, their sponsors, and spectators around the world.
+All in all, a true class act.

-May the better team win the "Auld Mug"!
+May the better team claim the "Auld Mug"!

 Below: Race 16 on Sep 23, 2013